-When we decided to create a new textbook about advanced writing, we made one major goal: that it not be boring.
+When we decided to create a new textbook about writing in the social sciences, we made one major goal: that it not be boring.
 (We hope you agree!)
-So we chose this interactive online venue with cool tech we thought you'd enjoy: embedded videos inside the textbook, lots of images and graphics, embedded quiz and discussion questions, and even live links so you don't have to leave the textbook to go to a web page.
+So we chose this interactive online venue with cool tech we thought you'd enjoy: videos inside the textbook, lots of images and graphics, embedded quiz and discussion questions, and even live links so you don't have to leave the textbook to go to a web page.
 Plus, you can read it anywhere: on a computer, tablet, and even your phone!